Are you avoiding something by closing your heart?

 Sometimes busyness, even when it is highly productive, can be a symptom of wanting to avoid something difficult or awkward that we don’t feel prepared for emotionally.

-This was brought to my attention during a CPD workshop a short while ago.
-Part of the long list of dates in my diary, I saw this as an opportunity to spend time with my peers and focus on myself for a change.
+This formed part of the long list of dates in my diary.
+But I saw it as an opportunity to spend time with my peers and focus on myself for a change.
 Little did I know it was going to make me realise I needed to make the emotional space for others, too.

-The left brain focused on logic and reason, will tend to take over if there are emotions we don’t want to deal with.
+The left brain which focuses on logic and reason will tend to take over if there are emotions we don’t want to deal with.
 With the help of the left brain, we’ll close down our hearts and avoid connection.
-The left brain takes over with logic, creating reasons for tasks that keep us away from the discomfort we fear.
+It takes over with logic, creating reasons for tasks that keep us away from the discomfort we fear.

-We were invited to notice the constriction we experience when we protect ourselves out of fear.
-In my case, I knew my son was going away the following day (he had been home for 4 weeks over the summer) yet I had chosen to fill my diary with stuff.
+We were invited to notice the constriction we experience when we protected ourselves out of fear.
+In my case, I knew my son was going away the following day (he had been home for 4 weeks) yet I had chosen to fill my diary with stuff.

 When you realise what’s wrong, that’s your chance to change

 What I really wanted was to open my heart and be with my son.
 I wanted him to know how much I love him even though it hurt to see him going away.

-I was so pleased I recognised and acknowledged how my busyness was based on my fear of ‘loss’ and how I had constricted myself – shut down my feelings – as a form of protection from pain.
+I was so pleased I recognised and acknowledged how my busyness was based on my fear of ‘loss’ and how I had constricted myself.
+I’d shut down my feelings, as a form of protection from pain.

-Many of my clients find themselves without enough time to have difficult conversations with a member of staff, for example, or their overly-full diaries keep them so busy there’s no time to be present and connect with their teams.
+Many of my clients find themselves without enough time to have difficult conversations with a member of staff.
+Or their overly-full diaries keep them so busy there’s no time to be present and connect with their teams.
 Instead, they squeeze, in short, transactional meetings and there’s no time to have the deeper conversations they need.

 Realising this can help you make the decision to become a better leader, family member or friend.

-I have no doubt that moving from the avoidance tactic of being constantly busy and always having something to ‘do’, to opening your heart and being present with another person will create a safe space to engage in honest conversations and bring a positive change.
+I have no doubt that moving from the avoidance tactic of being constantly busy and always having something to ‘do;’ to opening your heart and being present with another person will create a safe space to engage in honest conversations and bring a positive change.